-In any case, worth to mention is that in Indian Yogic philosophy it’s said that by opening up Sushumna Nadi one gives free play to so-called Kundalini energy which will ascent from the perineum to the top of your head while traveling through the various Chakras and activating their proper functioning.
+In any case, worth to mention is that in Indian Yogic philosophy it’s said that by opening up Sushumna Nadi one gives free play to so-called Kundalini Energy which will ascent from the perineum to the top of the head while traveling through the various Chakras and activating their proper functioning.

 It is thought that Kundalini Energy originates from (or has its seat in) the Muladhara root Chakra and when “awakened,” travels along the spine up to the “Crown Chakra” (Sahasrara Chakra), eventually leading to spiritual liberation.